- What is a Line Plot?

 Creating a line plot by passing a single array

 We can pass a single dataset or an array to the plot function as shown in cell below.
+The plot function then considers this array as y-coordinates and generates the x-coordinates for plotting.
 The plot function uses the values 0, 1, …, N-1 as the x coordinates where ‘N’ is the size of the y array.

 plt.title('Second Plot') plt.xlabel('x-axis') plt.ylabel('y-axis') plt.plot(y) plt.show()